-- 2. MAKE-UP EXAMS Because of the fast pace of the program and the weekly testing that is required, there will be no make-up exams, except in cases of COVID.
+2. MAKE-UP EXAMS Because of the fast pace of the program and the weekly testing that is required, there will be no make-up exams, except in cases of COVID.
 Should a student miss an exam, the final exam grade will replace up to one missed prelim exam.
-Any subsequent missed exams will receive a grade of "0." - 3.
+Any subsequent missed exams will receive a grade of "0."

+- 3. FINAL EXAM: The Final Exam will be comprehensive over all the content taught during the semester. - 4.
 REMEDIATION/TUTORING: Remediation/tutoring will be done outside class time as scheduled.
 Tutoring/Remediation will be required for all students scoring 80% or less on an exam, however, this is available to all students.
 See Blackboard for rules for remediation.
 No points will be awarded for completion of remediation.
 If the required remediation, or the declination page are not uploaded to blackboard prior to the next preliminary exam, the student will not be permitted to take the next exam and will receive a grade of zero for that exam.

-4. OTHER TESTING INFORMATION:
+5. OTHER TESTING INFORMATION: